 Federal asylum centres

-As long as asylum seekers stay in a federal centre, they are subject to the semi-closed regime of all federal centres (federal asylum centres and remote locations).
+As long as asylum seekers stay in a federal centre, they are subject to the semi-closed regime of all federal asylum centres.
 Exits are only possible with a written authorisation delivered by the SEM once fingerprints and a photograph of the asylum applicant have been taken.
-Exit hours are strictly regulated in the ordinance and the general rule allows asylum seekers to go out from 9am to 5pm during the week (from Monday to Friday).
-SEM may define more extended exit hours in agreement with the commune hosting the federal asylum centre, which is for instance the case in the centres of Boudry and Chevrilles where asylum seekers are allowed to return to the asylum centre until 7pm.
-They are allowed to stay out during the weekend from 9am on Friday until 7pm on Sunday.
+Exit hours are strictly regulated in the ordinance and the general rule allows asylum seekers to go out from 9am to 5pm during the week (from Monday to Friday) and to spend the weekend away, from Friday 9am until Sunday 5pm.
+SEM may define more extended exit hours in agreement with the commune hosting the federal asylum centre, which is for instance the case in the centres of Boudry and Chevrilles where asylum seekers are allowed to return to the asylum centre until 7pm, in Chiasso and Pasture until 6pm, and in Basel until 8pm.

 Asylum seekers are supposed to stay in the centre on days on which they have an appointment regarding their asylum application (with the authorities, the lawyer or the counselling) or regarding their departure.
-This further applies where they have an appointment with a dentist or doctor, if they are required to participate in maintenance work of the premises, if a transfer to another centre is planned or on days, the enforcement of the removal is foreseen.
+This further applies where they have an appointment with a dentist or doctor, if they are required to participate in maintenance work of the premises, if a transfer to another centre is planned or on the day in which the enforcement of the removal is foreseen.

-In case of late arrival or unjustified absence, asylum seekers may be deprived of the possibility to go outside of the centre or to access certain areas of the centre.
-Their financial allowance or the public transport ticket can also be cut.
-Another measure can be the exclusion of the centre for a maximum of 24 hours.
-The law also foresees the option to send the person to a special centre, but given that these centres are not currently operating, it is not applied in practice.
+In case of late arrival or unjustified absence, asylum seekers may be subject to a disciplinary sanction such as being deprived of the possibility to go out on the next day or to access certain areas of the centre.
+Their pocket money or issuing of public transport tickets can also be cut.
+Other measures can be the exclusion of the centre for a maximum of 24 hours (during which entry in the centre is not allowed) or placement in a special centre (Les Verrières).
 The disciplinary measures are communicated orally, only the exclusion from the centre for more than eight hours as well as the allocation to a special centre need to be notified in writing.
-If the exclusion from the centre is ordered for more than 24 hours or more than once, a written decision, (which can be appealed) is necessary.
+If the refusal of exiting the centre is ordered for more than 24 hours or more than once, a written decision (which can be appealed) is required.
 A separate room should be provided to asylum seekers excluded from the centre for more than eight hours or in cases the centre is closed at the time the measure ends.

 - In case of threat to public security and order.
 This measure is intended to serve in particular to combat illegal drug trafficking;

-- If the expulsion has been postponed due to specific circumstances such as medical reasons.
+- If the removal has been postponed due to specific circumstances such as medical reasons.
 This could also apply to asylum seekers with a Dublin transfer decision.

-Since 1 March 2019, a new paragraph (1bis) was inserted to Article 74 FNIA regarding the special supervised centres: The competent cantonal authority shall require a person who is accommodated in a special centre under Article 24a AsylA3 not to leave the area they were allocated to or not to enter a specific area.
-As the special centres are not in use and not relevant at the moment, this provision is currently of no relevance.
+Since 1 March 2019, a new paragraph (1bis) was inserted to Article 74 FNIA regarding the special centres for uncooperative asylum seekers: The competent cantonal authority shall require a person who is accommodated in a special centre under Article 24a AsylA3 not to leave the area they were allocated to or not to enter a specific area.

 Appeals may be lodged with a cantonal judicial authority against the ordering of these measures.
 The appeal has no suspensive effect.